About Kingston Hill

 • KHA is an inclusion school this means that all students are welcome in age-appropriate, regular classes and are supported to learn, contribute, and participate in all aspects of school life.

 • Exploratory Learning Programs (ELPs) held on Fridays.
-ELPs are special classes held for the last hour of the school day on Fridays.
+ELPs are special classes held for one hour of the school day on Fridays.
 They allow students the opportunity to interact with other students and teachers across the school and to choose an area of interest to learn about that may not normally be taught in a regular classroom.
 Recent ELPs that have been offered include Line Dancing, Harry Potter Club, Cooking, Board Games, Soccer, Yoga, Sewing, Karate, Gardening, Team Sports, Sensory Play, Bird Watching, and much more.
 ELP offerings change throughout the school year.

 • KHA Kares Club offers before school care right at KHA.
 The mission of this Program is not only to provide childcare, but to also provide a safe, enjoyable atmosphere to students at the beginning of the school day.
 KHA also offers an after school program through the local YMCA.
 More information about before and after school programs see the Lunch and Kares Club tab.